 Have Your 20/2/20/2 Message Prepared

 Be able to tell your message in 20 seconds, 2 minutes, 20 minutes, and 2 hours.

 Research has shown that 55-percent of a message’s credibility comes from non-verbal sources.
-Tone and attitude account for 38-percent believability, and only 7-percent of a message’s believability comes from verbal messages—the words you’re saying.
+Tone and attitude account for 38-percent of believability.
+But only 7-percent of a message’s believability comes from verbal messages—the words you’re saying.
 So, don’t worry, be happy.

 Getting across key messages is the most crucial success factor in interviews, and media training teaches you how to do it.
-The most common mistake committed in interviews is to become fixated on the questions and lose sight of your agenda points.
+The most common mistake is to become fixated on the questions and lose sight of your agenda points.
 It makes you a passive respondent.
-Don’t feel obliged to answer every question specifically.
-The most effective spokespeople listen for the more significant issue behind each question and address it as they choose.
-Author media training experts refer to it as the technique of blocking and bridging.
+Trainers remind you not to feel obliged to answer every question specifically.
+Compelling interviewees listen for the more significant issue behind a question and address it as they choose.
+Author media training experts refer to it as the blocking and bridging technique.

-Use the method of blocking and bridging to stay on track with your message points and to take control of the interview.
-Typically in a non-argumentative, friendly interview environment, appropriately positioned answers will lead the reporter in the direction that you’d like to go.
+Using it to stay on track with your message points and control the interview will help you find success.
+Typically in a non-argumentative, friendly interview environment, appropriately positioned answers will lead the questioner in the direction you’d like to go.

 by Kristi Hughes